Becoming a Missionary

 How have you been using your spiritual gifts?

-What character qualities do you think that you lack in order to become a missionary?
+What character qualities do you think you lack in order to become a missionary?
 Can these be changed?
 Why or why not?

-What abilities do you think that you lack in order to become a missionary?
+What abilities do you think you lack in order to become a missionary?
 Can these be changed?
 Why or why not?

 Motivation